albertcbraun/CMS50FW/README.md

+## Disclaimer
-DISCLAIMER: This software is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+This software is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

-# Contents
+## Contents of this Android Studio project

 There are two Android Studio modules in this project.
 One is the android library project "cms50fwlib".
 The other is a test app named "cms50fwlibtestapp".